Jhamende/Cute-File-Browser/README.md

 ###  Installation instructions:
 1. Download zip-file
 2. Extract all content to your hosting space.
+All folder names should be without spaces
 3. Place all you content into the "Home"-folder
 4. You're done :)